univention/univention-corporate-server/doc/debian-admins/system.rst

 * Logging of changes to UCR variables.

-You can recognize configuration files under controlled by UCR by the presence of a header at the beginning of the file, as shown in :numref:`ucr-header`.
+You can recognize configuration files controlled by UCR by the presence of a header at the beginning of the file, as shown in :numref:`ucr-header`.
 The header lists the template files used to generate the configuration file:

 .. code-block::